LaurentPrat/Hello-World/README.md

 # Hello-World
-Laurent's test for GitBranching structure + Travis integration
+GitBranching structure + Travis integration

 This a new change into README-Edit1